jekyll-octopod/jekyll-octopod.github.io.source/pages/contributions.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Contribution to the docs

+Docs are published in the repo [jekyll-octopod.github.io](https://github.com/jekyll-octopod/jekyll-octopod.github.io), but they are created from [jekyll-octopod.github.io.source](https://github.com/jekyll-octopod/jekyll-octopod.github.io.source).

+So to improve the docs, submit a pull request to the [pages](https://github.com/jekyll-octopod/jekyll-octopod.github.io.source/tree/master/pages), all the actual textual content is stored in there.

 _Continue reading with [Credits](/credits)._